NFTs are verifiable assets on the blockchain with unique identifiers and attributes that give them value.

 How to earn money with NFTs

 There are three ways to make money with NFTs.
-First of all, you can make money by buying NFT artworks and then resell them for a profit at a later time.
-The goal is that you buy the NFTs cheap and sell them for more later.
+First of all, you can make money by buying NFT artworks and then reselling them for a profit at a later time.
+The goal is that you buy the NFTs cheaply and sell them for more later.

 The second way to make money with NFTs is by buying and selling licensed collectibles.
 For example, there are NBA basketball NFTs and some other licensed NFT collectibles.
 These digital collectibles are usually more expensive than physical collectibles because their rarity is registered on the blockchain.
 As a buyer, you know exactly how rare the NFT in question is.